girke-lab/signatureSearchData/README.md

 ```r
 library(signatureSearchData)
 ```
-For detailed description of generating the CMAP/LINCS signature databases, please refer to the vignette of this package by running `browseVignettes("signatureSearchData")` in R session.
+For a detailed description of loading and/or generating signature databases, please refer to the vignette of this package by running `browseVignettes("signatureSearchData")` in an R session.